gurumojo/text/neurodiversity/identity.md

 I don't know, I got pulled into a tunnel.
-I was simultaneously and immediately terrified of being seen with it, laser focused on unearthing its secrets, and bodily thrilled at the potential lessons lurking within this tome so I wouldn't have heard them anyway.
+I was simultaneously and immediately terrified of being seen with it, laser focused on unearthing its secrets, and bodily thrilled at the potential lessons lurking within this tome so I wouldn't have heard the heavenly harmony anyway.
 I carried that book with me everywhere while I worked through its pages, dictionary and travel thesaurus at the ready.
 Enthralled by the themes and variations on what moved people into action, I envisioned myself straddling the midline of the scale and became eager to discuss, but how!?!
 With whom!?!?

 And so we arrive at Pride:  rainbows, leather, judgement, and AIDS discourse.
 I still didn't know any mentors with lived experience.
 My undiagnosed and